mapbox/mapboxgl-jupyter/docs-markdown/viz.md

 Parameter | Description
 --|--
-data | name of GeoJson file or object label_property | property to use for marker label color_property | property to determine circle color color_stops | property to determine circle color color_default | property to determine default circle color if match lookup fails color_function_type | property to determine `type` used by Mapbox to assign color radius_property | property to determine circle radius radius_stops | property to determine circle radius radius_default | property to determine default circle radius if match lookup fails radius_function_type | property to determine `type` used by Mapbox to assign radius size
+data | name of GeoJson file or object label_property | property to use for marker label. color_property | property to determine circle color. color_stops | property to determine circle color. color_default | color of the circle to use if no lookup value matches the property value.
+Only used for the **match** color_function_type. color_function_type | property to determine `type` used by Mapbox to assign color.
+One of "interpolate" or "match".
+Default is interpolate. radius_property | property to determine circle radius. radius_stops | property to determine circle radius. radius_default | radius of the circle to use if no lookup value matches the property value.
+Only used for the **match** radius_function_type. radius_function_type | property to determine `type` used by Mapbox to assign radius size.
+One of "interpolate" or "match".
+Default is interpolate.

-### Methods
-**GraduatedCircleViz.add_unique_template_variables**(_self, options_)
-Update map template variables specific to graduated circle visual

 [View options](https://github.com/mapbox/mapboxgl-jupyter/blob/add-markdown-docs/docs-markdown/viz.md#params-4)